Civil Engineering Site Manager Degree Apprenticeship

 - Manages interfaces between stakeholders associated with the project.

-- BSc (Hons) This three-year apprenticeship involves formal classes for 24 weeks per academic year (plus 1 residential field trip, quarterly review, assessment and documentation of work-based competencies) with an entry point of HNC
+- BSc (Hons) This three year apprenticeship involves formal classes for 24 weeks per academic year (plus one residential field trip, quarterly review, assessment and documentation of work-based competencies) with an entry point of HNC

-- BEng (Hons) This four-year apprenticeship involves formal classes for 24 weeks per academic year (plus 1 residential field trip, quarterly review, assessment and documentation of work-based competencies) with and entry point of HND (or equivalent level 4 \ 5 qualification)
+- BEng (Hons) This four year apprenticeship involves formal classes for 24 weeks per academic year (plus one residential field trip, quarterly review, assessment and documentation of work-based competencies) with and entry point of HND (or equivalent level 4 \ 5 qualification)

 Entry requirements: Potential apprentices will need to be employed in the field of study and be over 18 years old.
 They must meet the delivery route requirement and have GCSE English and maths at A-C, or grade 4 and above.